Screening Workers with Affirmative Action: Introduction

 \section{Introduction}

 In labor markets where worker diversity is considered, firms face screening challenges when designing employment contracts.
 While traditional contract theory has extensively examined ability-based screening, the interaction between ability and diversity backgrounds remains less explored.
-This paper examines how an employer optimally designs contracts when workers differ along two dimensions: their production abilities and their background being in protected groups that qualify the employer for tax incentives.
+This paper examines how an employer optimally designs contracts when workers differ along two dimensions: their production abilities and their backgrounds, which may place them in a protected group that qualifies the employer for tax incentives.

 Affirmative action has been used to protect different minority groups in the United States for many decades.
 It initially aimed to level the playing field for African Americans, who have experienced a long history of oppression; afterward, it expanded to include protections for individuals from low socioeconomic backgrounds.
 The goal of affirmative action policies is to create equal competition regardless of one's background.
-In the workplace, evidence shows that the United States (US) Federal government is also promoting equality and diversity.
-Consider this quote from the website of the United States Office of Federal Contract Compliance Programs:
+Evidence shows that the United States (US) Federal government also promotes equality and diversity in the workplace.
+Consider this quote from the website of the US Office of Federal Contract Compliance Programs:

 \begin{quotation} The purpose of affirmative action is to ensure equal employment opportunities for applicants and employees.
 It is based on the premise that, absent discrimination, over time a contractor's workforce generally will reflect the demographics of the qualified available workforce in the relevant job market.
 Affirmative action requirements are intended to ensure that applicants and employees of federal contractors have equal opportunity for recruitment, selection, advancement, and every other term and privilege associated with employment, without regard to their race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran. \end{quotation}